- Course Number:

 Students completing this course should be able to:

-?
-Write coherent, clear arguments and counterarguments in order to effectively communicate one’s own point of view when engaging in
+- Write coherent, clear arguments and counterarguments in order to effectively communicate ones own point of view when engaging in conversations with others.

 Course Activities and Design

-The course will be conducted in the standard classroom setting.
+The course will be conducted in both the standard classroom and distance learning settings.
 It will involve lectures, discussions, and many short quizzes.

 Outcome Assessment Strategies